luisg-costa/Personal-agenda-Nodejs-MongoDB/README.md

-# Agenda - NodeJS and MongoDB
+# Agenda - ExpressJS and MongoDB
-Agenda made with NodeJS and MongoDB.
+Agenda made with ExpressJS and MongoDB.
 You can see and test it (deployed on my AWS server) - [Agenda](https://agendanodejs.sytes.net/)

 ## Table of Contents